Skip to main content

 4

-The server resolves credentials using the following priority order.
+The server resolves the API key using the following priority order.
 Use whichever method fits your client:1.
 OAuth connector form (recommended for Claude.ai and Claude Desktop)Add https://mcp.paubox.com as a connector.
 The client presents a Configure Paubox form automatically.
-Enter your API username and API key once; the client stores a short-lived encrypted Bearer token and sends it on every subsequent request.2.
+Enter your API key once; the client stores a short-lived encrypted Bearer token and sends it on every subsequent request.2.
 Custom request headersSome MCP clients let you set custom headers on the connector.
 Pass:

 3. Environment variables (stdio / Claude Code)